miopl-hue/miopl-hue/README.md

 - 👋 Hi, I’m @miopl-hue
-- 👀 I’m interested in php html and css
+- 👀 I’m interested in php html django and css
-- 🌱 I’m currently learning html
+- 🌱 I’m currently django html

 <!---
 miopl-hue/miopl-hue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.